May Ayim: Career

 Opitz helped found the Initiative Schwarze Deutsche und Schwarze in Deutschland (Initiative of Black Germans and Black People in Germany).
 It is known in short as Initiative Schwarze Deutsche (ISD), pushing for Afro-Germans to unite in mutual support.
 Audre Lorde was a chief leader in founding this group.
 A film documentary, Audre Lorde: The Berlin Years 1984 to 1992, covers her life and this period of growing Afro-German identity in the culture.

 After a visit to Ghana, where she met her paternal family, she returned to Germany and trained as a speech therapist.
 She wrote a thesis on ethnocentrism in the discipline.
 After more travels, she settled in Berlin in 1984, lecturing at the Free University of Berlin.
 She continued to write articles and poetry exploring the issues of multi-ethnic peoples in Germany and personal identity.

+Ayim was active in the movement against South African apartheid in Berlin.

 In 1992 she took her father's name Ayim, and used May Ayim as her pen name.
 She was active as an educator and writer, taking part in many conferences and publishing a poetry collection, Blues in schwarz-weiss (Blues in Black and White, 2003 in the US).